r800360/cse15l-lab-reports/lab3.md

 ./technical/plos/journal.pbio.0020439.txt:        extra sense” (F. Darwin 1905).
 Today's biologists increasingly recognize that appropriate
 ```

+Similar to before, the purpose here would be to look for the name of the famous scientist (Charles) Darwin within these journal records to learn more about Darwin and more about how this research applies or utilizes the work of Darwin.
+However, as compared to the previous results, we now see that case sensitivity is removed from the search to give us more results that include the name of the scientist in all-caps, and these special search results seem to highlight a special type of analysis which could be of significance for someone studying this research.

 ```
 [rosachdeva@ieng6-201]:docsearch:507$ grep -ir "Experimentally" ./technical | head ./technical/biomed/1471-2091-2-7.txt:        deneddylated state.
 As this shield is experimentally